pieroproietti/penguins-eggs-book/chapter-1.md

 ## fast and efficient

-Penguins**-**eggs is designed to be fast and efficient.
-Unlike traditional methods that involve copying the entire file system, Penguins**-**eggs utilizes livefs, which allows for instant acquisition of the live system.
+eggs is designed to be fast and efficient.
+Unlike traditional methods that involve copying the entire file system, eggs utilizes livefs, which allows for instant acquisition of the live system.
 By default, the tool :

 ## Supports Compression Algorithm